 Potentially, if you are trying to make an impact with social media for your cause or political party, social media is a powerful tool.
 However, its power is a two-edged sword.
 You may be able to spread a message far and wide very rapidly but it also leaves a trail.

-What you say and do online impacts your job search
+What you say online impacts your job search

 Experts and even educators have been preachy to youth to be careful what you post online for years.
 Whenever I bring up social media when I teach classes, there is a baseline for understanding the impact of improper photos from parties.